sabrinaschutz/data-pirates-challenge/README.md

 python faixas-cep.py
 ```

-Results will appear in the faixas-cep.jsol file ;)
+Results will appear in the faixas-cep.jsonl file ;)